On the computation of zone and double zone diagrams: Introduction

 In addition to zone diagrams, other implicit geometrical objects were introduced and studied, partly in order to understand better zone diagrams.
 One such an object is called a double zone diagram \cite{ReemReichZone}.
-Formally, it is defined as the fixed point of the second iteration of $\Dom$, the mapping which defines zone diagrams.
-As proved in \cite{ReemReichZone}, double zone diagrams exist in a relatively general setting (in any $m$-space, for infinitely many arbitrary sites).
-The proof is based on a nonconstructive argument (the Knaster-Tarski fixed point theorem \cite{Knaster,Tarski}).
-As a matter of fact, it was shown that there exist a least and a greatest double zone diagrams.
-Because of the nonconstructive nature of the proof, no general way was suggested to compute them.
-The importance of double zone diagrams to the computation of zone diagrams will become clear later.
-Additional implicit objects related to zone diagrams are trisectors \cite{AsanKirk,AMT2,AsanoTokuyama, ChunOkadeTokuyama2010}, $k$-sectors and $k$-gradations \cite{ImaiKawamuraMatousekReemTokuyamaCGTA}, and territory diagrams \cite{DeBiasiKalantaris2011} (also called mollified zone diagrams).
+Formally, it is defined to be the fixed point of the second iteration of $\Dom$, the mapping which defines zone diagrams.
+In the language of dynamical systems, double zones diagram can be thought of as being cycles (periodic points) of order two.
+It can be shown that any zone diagram must be a double zone diagram, and, as a result, if we are able to show the existence of a double zone diagram, then we have a candidate to be a zone diagram (see also Remark \bref{rem:WeakSolution} below).
+As a matter of fact, it was proved in \cite[Theorem 5.5]{ReemReichZone} that double zone diagrams exist in a relatively general setting (the setting is an arbitrary $m$-space with arbitrary sites, possibly infinitely many).
+Actually, it was shown that there exist a least and a greatest double zone diagrams, namely double zone diagrams $m$ and $M$ such that any other double zone diagram $R$ satisfies $m\subseteq R\subseteq M$ (the inclusion is component-wise).
+Unfortunately, the proof is based on a nonconstructive argument (the Knaster-Tarski fixed point theorem \cite{Knaster,Tarski}; as a side remark we note that interestingly, the Knaster-Tarski theorem has also applications in logic and computer science \cite{EbbinghausFlum1999book},\cite[Chapters 2--3]{GKLMSVVW2007book}).
+Hence no general procedure was suggested to compute the double zone diagrams.
+The importance of double zone diagrams to the computation of zone diagrams will become clear later (Sections \bref{sec:QualitativeDescription}--\bref{sec:ConvergenceResult} below).